Jazz (wrestler)

-Carlene Denise Moore-Begnaud (born August 27, 1973) is an American professional wrestler and manager, better known by her ring name Jazz.
-She is best known for her time at World Wrestling Entertainment (WWE) where she was a two-time WWE Women's Champion.
+Carlene Denise Moore-Begnaud (born August 27, 1972) is a retired American professional wrestler and manager, better known by her ring name Jazz.
+She is best known for her time at World Wrestling Entertainment (WWE) where she was a two-time WWF/WWE Women's Champion.
 She has also competed for the National Wrestling Alliance, where she held the NWA World Women's Championship for over 900 days.
+She's a producer and the head of women's division for NWA.

 She is also known for her tenure in Extreme Championship Wrestling (ECW), and Impact Wrestling, where she retired from in-ring competition.

 Professional wrestling career

+Early Career (1998-1999)

+Made her debut in wrestling in 1998 working for independent promotions in Kansas and Texas.

 Extreme Championship Wrestling (1999–2000)

 After dropping out of college, Begnaud was approached about starting a career as a professional wrestler and joined a wrestling school in Louisiana.
 She was originally inspired to be a wrestler when she saw Jacqueline Moore perform.
 Begnaud trained with Rod Price for six to eight months, and she later made her professional wrestling debut in a match against Moore.

 Using the name Jazzmine, she later joined Extreme Championship Wrestling as a part of an alliance called the Impact Players, which included wrestlers such as Jason Knight, Lance Storm, and Justin Credible.
 She later began a feud with Jason and defeated him at Heat Wave in 1999.
 She appeared on an intermittent basis before leaving the company before ECW was shut down due to bankruptcy.